 In determining and applying the Company's principal accounting policies, judgement is often required in respect of items which have a significant effect on the reported amounts of assets, liabilities, income and expenses recognised in the Company financial statements.
-Management considers significant judgements and estimates to be those with a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year due to the inherent uncertainty regarding estimates and assumptions.
-At 31 December 2022, there are no assumptions made about the future and other major sources of estimation uncertainty which have significant risk of resulting in a material adjustment to the carrying amount of assets and liabilities in the next financial year.
+Other than those involving estimates, the Company has no such judgements.
+At 31 December 2022, assumptions made about the future and other major sources of estimation uncertainty which have significant risk of resulting in a material adjustment to the carrying amount of assets and liabilities in the next financial year are detailed below.